-- Computer Hoaxes and Digital Manipulation - Computer Hoaxes - An inaccurate statement or story spread through the use of computers - Often sent via e-mail - Often related to viruses, health issues, political issues, etc. - Double-check information before passing on to others is one site that can be used to research possible computer hoaxes.
+- Computer Hoaxes and Digital Manipulation - Computer Hoaxes - An inaccurate statement or story spread through the use of computers - Often sent via e-mail - Often related to viruses, health issues, political issues, etc. - Double-check information before passing on to others manipulated

+Hoax-Slayer.
+This is one site that can be used to research possible computer hoaxes.